Skip to content

 }

-model–and the system/user instructions provided to guide caption generation.
+Enabling the generate_embeddings, generate_previews, and generate_captions parameters activates the generation of these corresponding features.
+The splitting_algorithm parameter supports two options: transnetv2 (default) and fixed-stride.
+The caption_algorithm parameter defines the model used for the video captioning (by default, the Qwen2.5-7b-VLM-instruct model), and the captioning_prompt_text parameter provides the system/user instructions to guide caption generation.
 In this configuration, the captioner is prompted to describe video clips from traffic surveillance footage by first identifying static scene elements and then describing the dynamic actions or spatial relationships between them.

 To enhance the quality and specificity of the generated captions, more sophisticated prompts can be configured in the corresponding JSON file entry.
 The more contextual information available about a video clip, the more effectively it can be embedded into the prompt—improving the relevance and accuracy of the resulting captions.